aws/aws-cdk/packages/aws-cdk-lib/aws-ecs-patterns/README.md

 when queue not provided by user, CDK will create a primary queue and a dead letter queue with default redrive policy and attach permission to the task to be able to access the primary queue.

-NOTE: This construct adds a CPU Based scaling strategy by default, if this is not required in any solution please disable this by setting `disableCpuBasedScaling` to `true`.
+NOTE: `QueueProcessingFargateService` adds a CPU Based scaling strategy by default.
+You can turn this off by setting `disableCpuBasedScaling: true`.

 ```ts
 declare const cluster: ecs.Cluster;